 How can I find all the links in a PDF document?

-Estimated Reading Time: 1 MinutesHyperlinks direct a reader to a different part of the same PDF document, or connect the reader to an external web page.
-In PDF a link is a type of annotation.
-So to compile a list of all of the links in a PDF document, you would list objects, Type “Annot” and Subtype “Link.”
-For each link found, you need to identify those links defined Action is to determine whether the link is to a URI/URL, as opposed to the GoTo types that simply jump to a destination elsewhere in the document.
+Estimated Reading Time: 1 MinutesHyperlinks direct a user to a different part of the same PDF document, or connect the user to an external web page.
+In PDF, a link is a type of annotation.
+So to compile a list of all of the links in a PDF document, you would search for annots of Type “Annot” and Subtype “Link.”
+For each link found, you need to identify those links that has a defined Action is to determine whether the link is to a URI/URL, as opposed to the GoTo types that simply jump to a destination elsewhere in the document.

 Adobe PDF Library does not offer a method that will list all of the links found in a PDF document in a single call.
-But we offer some suggestions about making this process work.
+To obtain the links, you need to inspect each page of the document to see if it has any Annotations on it:

 The following sample code summarizes this sequence: